nruffing/data-grid-vue/README.md

  * v1.0.0
    * Table html structure replaced with css grid for better layout control
    * Full height and full height options removed in favor of css grid to allow for greater layout control in parent application
+   * fix order of sorting and filtering in default client data service
 ________________________________________

 ## Build Package